Deployment Modes

 Operational complexityLowest (setup only)Higher (due to connectors operations)Highest (due to platform, connectors & deployment operations)

-Operational supportFullFull (except connectors)Limited (requires video conferencing)
+Operational supportFullFull (except connectors)Limited (requires video conferencing / remote access)